2025 North Carolina First-Time Homebuyer Programs and Loans

 - The home must be your principal residence

-- Move into the home within 60 days of purchase
+- Must move into the home within 60 days of purchase

-- Have not owned a home in the past three years or are a military veteran
+- Must not have owned a home in the past three years or must be a military veteran

-- Be a permanent legal resident of the U.S.
+- Must be a legal resident of the U.S.

 Pros and cons